justinhojt/strava_viz/README.md

 1. **Clean** the raw `activities.csv` — drops rows with no linked activity file, removes constant/duplicate columns.
 2. **Localize timestamps** — extracts the first GPS coordinate from each activity file (without loading the whole file) to resolve the activity's true local timezone, falling back to a fixed offset when no GPS data exists.
-3. **Fetch historical weather** — for runs with GPS data, queries the Open-Meteo archive API for the exact hour's temperature, humidity, and wind speed.
+3. **Fetch historical weather** — for runs with GPS data, queries the Open-Meteo archive API and computes a duration-weighted average of temperature, humidity, and wind speed across every hour the run actually spanned (rather than a single hourly snapshot at the start time), so multi-hour runs crossing an hour boundary get accurately blended conditions.
 4. **Classify workout style** — runs are tagged `Steady State` or `Interval` based on the ratio of moving time to elapsed time.

 Re-run `refine_dataset.py` whenever you add a new Strava export.